abhshk-dev/components/Readme.md

-# Creating Drag and Drop funcitonality.
+# Creating Drag and Drop functionality.

 1st Iteration
 ⭐ used mousedown event to capture the position of the mouse on click on the element.